oVirt/ovirt-site/source/feature/hostconfiguration.html.md

 *   Should we expose more related conf files (should host profiles should be separated from this feature - <https://bugzilla.redhat.com/show_bug.cgi?id=838096>)
 *   can RHEV-H persist vdsm.conf easily? or is it require additional changes?
 *   Does upgrade (RHEV-H upgrade and yum upgrade) override vdsm.conf ?
 *   Do we need new action group that allows to change host configuration?
-Although seems like everyone that can edit the host should be able to do that as well.
+Although seems like everyone that can edit the host should be able to do that as well
 *   Notification - how will we show the user that it failed and we rolled back to the previous file?
+*   UX details - such as if we can have freestyle text area in form

 #### Documentation / External References